(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

 Security or thereafter), CoMotion will notify all Recipients in writing of the

 opportunity to request to receive all or part of the Distribution as an Early

 Distribution.
 Whenever any Equity Securities to be included within an Early Distribution

-are under the control of the Treasury Office, the C4C will provide the Treasury
+are under the control of the Treasury Office, CoMotion will provide the Treasury

 Office the following information:

 |c)||Request to Receive Early Distribution—No Early Distribution will be made